-Malaysia’s youngest MP has been in Singapore for almost a month, attending classes as he works towards the completion of a post-graduate senior fellowship programme with the National University of Singapore.
+Syed Saddiq, who is among Malaysia’s youngest MPs, has been in Singapore for almost a month, attending classes as he works towards the completion of a post-graduate senior fellowship programme with the National University of Singapore.

 In an interview with CNA, the 28-year-old pointed out the iconic sights and attractions around Singapore’s city centre with ease.

 “This place is brilliant for jogging.
 I’ve fully explored Gardens By The Bay, ran past the Singapore Flyer, and I've circled the whole area around Marina Bay including the Merlion and Esplanade… It’s an amazing route,” said Syed Saddiq.